multycloud/multy-docs/blog/2022-08-29-web-app-demo/index.md

 We need:
 - A virtual network and a subnet
-- A security group that opens up port 22 (for SSH access) and port 80 (so that the website is accessible)
+- A security group that opens up port 22 (for SSH access) and port 4000 (so that the website is accessible) as well as HTTP and HTTPS access to download the code and linux packages
 - A route table that routes all traffic to the Internet

 While this is quite different in each cloud, with Multy we can describe it in a cloud-agnostic manner: